Udio Pricing Plans (2025) Review: Free vs Standard vs Pro, Credits, and Real Cost per Song

 • 2× ~130-sec (“u-130”) = 4 credits (2 credits each).

-Notes: Credits are limits, not “wallet money”, and don’t roll over.
-Free/trials cap 3 × u-130/day.
-A-la-carte top-ups never expire.
+Credits are limits, not “wallet money,” and they reset each month.
+Free/trials still cap 3 × u-130/day.
+A-la-carte top-ups sit on top of these limits and never expire.

 Features that matter: stems, WAV, inpainting, and speed